 I’ve been working as a freelancer for many years before starting my company.
-That helped me catch the different aspects I like of a company culture, while identifying what I certainly wanted to avoid as a founder.
+That helped me catch the different aspects I like of company culture while identifying what I certainly wanted to avoid as a founder.
 Starting as a freelancer, working with several different startups around the world, and seeing all the different areas of employment and perspectives, helped me build a system that we are now using at Digithy.

-I founded Digithy more than a year ago, and although many aspects of the strategy, tools and services provided changed, the 5 pillars related to the work culture I had in mind remained the same.
+I founded Digithy more than a year ago, and although many aspects of the strategy, tools, and services provided changed, the 5 pillars related to the work culture I had in mind remained the same.

 Autonomy and flexibility

-On this basis, we meet once per week for a stand up call, to talk about what we’ve been working on the previous week, about new findings, roadblocks or anything relevant.
-During the same meeting we plan our work for the following week.
+On this basis, we meet once per week for a stand-up call, to talk about what we’ve been working on the previous week, about new findings, roadblocks, or anything relevant.
+During the same meeting, we plan our work for the following week.

 Collaboration and communication

-We stay in touch on a regular basis and have a dedicated channel where we communicate the daily needs, questions or ask for help from a team member.
+We stay in touch on a regular basis and have a dedicated channel where we communicate the daily needs, questions, or ask for help from a team member.

 Our team shows cultural and work experience variety.
-I always encourage every team member to ask for help if they need support with their tasks from an expertise different than theirs.
+I always encourage every team member to ask for help if they need support with their tasks from expertise different than theirs.
 Even though someone is in charge of a specific project, they can still collaborate with one another to make sure it’s delivered impeccably.

 Honesty and empathy